Links to Resources about DHH Issues

 - The Colorado Commission For the Deaf and Hard of Hearing

-- Deaf counseling services: Alternative Solutions Center offers comprehensive psychological and consulting services for Deaf people and their families. (both in person and via VP)
+- Deaf counseling services: Comprehensive psychological and consulting services for Deaf people and their families. (both in person and via VP)

 - Deaf Education Graduate Program: Graduates receive a master of science degree and New York State certification (all grades) to teach students who are deaf or hard of hearing.